Featured Shark Tank Post

 Qubit's Update #2

 with the Qubits 2.0

-As with all successful entrepreneur's, Mark Burginger has come up with a very creative way not only to promote the New Qubit's 2 but raise the much needed capital in bringing them to market.
+As with all successful entrepreneur's, Mark Burginger has come up with a very creative way not only to promote the New Qubit's 2, but raise the much-needed capital in bringing this product to market.
 Mark has a guest post at the Shark Tank Blog where he announced a new Indigogo campaign to kickstart his new invention.
 You can now pre-order the limited edition Qubit's 2 and guarantee you will be one of the very first to start creating thing's once thought impossible.

-After watching some of the Qubit's Video's on YouTube.com and seeing some of the things that Mark has created, it got my mind spinning of other thing's you could build using these exact geometric structures but on a much larger scale.
+After watching some of the Qubit's Video's on YouTube.com and seeing some of the things that Mark has created, it got my mind thinking of other thing's you could build using these exact geometric structures, but on a much larger scale.
 Useful structure's you could build within a kit.
-They are extremely light weight and because of the Qubit's designs, they can hold several times their weight.
+They are extremely light weight and because of the Qubit's designs, it can hold several times its weight.
 Maybe a picnic table made out of Giant Qubit's for instance?
-Super light weight that can be snapped together and taken a part in just a few minutes.
-Or maybe a book case you can create exactly as you see fit.
-How about a play house completely made out of large Qubit's that can easily be rearranged and keep your kid's busy for hours.
+A super light-weight material snapped together and taken apart in just a few minutes.
+Or maybe a bookcase you can create exactly as you see fit.
+How about a playhouse completely made out of large Qubit's that can easily be rearranged and keep your kid's busy for hours.
 Grant it, it may take another very large investment to marry the two markets, but having a Branding Expert on your side like Daymond John, all things are possible.
 Just thinking out loud here, but it sure seems like it might be a good idea to me..

-Until then you can Help Mark Bring Qubit's 2 to the Market by going to his Indigogo page and pre-order your Limited Edition Qubit's 2 Collection that is sure to become a collectors item in the near future.
+Until then you can Help Mark Bring Qubit's 2 to the Market by going to his Indigogo page and pre-order your Limited Edition Qubit's 2 Collection.

 Find Qubit's on FaceBook